famished-tiger/Macros4Cuke/features/1_Basics/README.md

     Then I should see 11
 ```

+See how the last example looks more natural and readable for a genuine calculator user.

 Are you interested to reduce the length of your scenarios or do you want to use higher-level
 steps that conceal the boring details without fiddling with step definition programming?...

+Then give __Macros4Cuke__ a try...